imdhemy/what-is-es/notes/getting-started/understanding-the-nodes-and-clusters.md

 - A node name is set by the configuration file, or is chosed from a list of built-in random names.
 - Internally, the ES engine initializes all the modules and plugins.

-**After the node startup**, the node searched for other cluster memebers and checks its index and shard status.
+**After the node startup**, the node searches for other cluster memebers and checks its index and shard status.

 **To Join two or more nodes in a cluster**, the following rules must be observed:
 - The version of ES must be the same.